astronomer/devrel-public-workshops-archive/README.md

 5. Now that your ETL pipeline is complete, take a look at the `personalize_newsletter` DAG.
 This DAG is currently set to run daily, but it will actually fail if the `formatted_newsletter` asset has not been updated.
 Change the schedule of `personalize_newsletter` so that it actually runs only when the right data is available.
 6. This pipeline will generate a newsletter with motivational quotes and personalized weather information.
 In the `include/user_data` folder, update `user_100.json` to include your own name and location.
    - Bonus: try adding additional user files in `include/user_data` and see how that changes the pipeline when it runs.
-7. Deploy your changes by clicking `Sync to Test` in the upper right.
-This will send the changes you made to your two dags to your test Deployment.
-Note that syncing may take a few minutes.
-8. To ensure your changes were made, use the reparse dag function in the UI for the `personalize_newsletter` dag.
+7. To ensure your changes were made, use the reparse dag function in the UI for the `personalize_newsletter` dag.
 Then, run your full pipeline by materializing the `raw_zen_quotes` DAG.
 This should trigger all downstream assets and tasks to complete.

 > [!TIP]
 > The open-meteo weather API is occasionally flaky.
 If you get a failure in your `get_weather_info` task, let it retry, it will usually resolve.
 If you added additional users, you may need to implement a pool so you don't hit API rate limits.
 Ask one of your workshop leaders for help with this.